itsecgary/garyblog/content/about.md

 <br>

 Hello, thank you for coming to my website!
 My name is Gary and I like a lot of things.
 If you have already explored my website, you could probably tell that I like doing CTFs and making cool things.
-Here is some basic info about me:
+Here's some basic info about me:

 ### Education

-- Junior (class of 2022)
+- Senior (class of 2022)

 - Major: Computer Engineering

-- Minor: Russian
+- Minor: Russian Language

 ### Work Experience

+- (current) Lab TA for intro to engineering course at UMD [Fall'20, Spring'21, Fall'21]

 - 2021 Internship with Northrop Grumman working on an ASIC design team

-- (Fall 2020, Spring 2021) Lab TA for intro to engineering course at UMD

 - 2020 Internship with Northrop Grumman working on an ASIC design team